 Baggage tag for the Cunard Queens, Mary and Elizabeth.
 The greatest tag team in Atlantic history

 At 11.03 on the morning of June 3rd, 1935, the French Line’s brand new SS.
-Normandie thundered past the Ambrose Lightship off the coast of North America.
+Normandie thundered past the Ambrose Lightship. just off the coast of North America.
 As she did so, a thirty metre long blue pennant was unfurled at her mainmast, and her steam whistles let out a single, triumphant scream.
-Normandie, newest and greatest of all ocean liners, had taken the speed record at the first attempt.
+Normandie, newest and greatest of all ocean liners, had taken the North Atlantic speed record at the first attempt.
 And now she was letting the world know about it.

 Of course, she had not been openly trying for the speed record.
 No blue blooded ocean liner ever did.
 But there’s no doubt that the French desperately wanted the Blue Riband; France had never held it before.

-The fallacy was exposed when the maiden voyage passengers were presented with engraved silver medallions to commemorate the event, complete with the date.
+The fallacy was exposed when every single one of the maiden voyage passengers was presented with an engraved silver medallion to commemorate the event, complete with the date.
 As for the actual Blue Riband pennant; that just ‘happened’ to be on board at the time.
 A happy coincidence, indeed.

-The maiden voyage of the Normandie was unquestionably the most successful in the history of sea travel.
-More than a quarter of a million people blackened the banks of the Hudson to witness her triumphal entry into Manhattan.
-Her debut attracted newspaper and media coverage fully equal in scale to the first Moon landing,some thirty four years later.
-And yet, even at the height of all the hoopla and celebration, the French Line directors were casting nervous eyes over in the direction of Clydebank, to where the Queen Mary was rapidly nearing completion for Cunard White Star.
+That barnstorming maiden voyage of the Normandie was unquestionably the most successful in the history of ocean liner travel.
+More than a quarter of a million people blackened the banks of the River Hudson to witness her triumphal entry into Manhattan.
+Her debut attracted newspaper and media coverage fully equal in scale to the first Moon landing, some thirty four years later.
+And yet, even at the height of all the hoopla and celebration, the French Line directors back in Paris were casting nervous eyes over in the direction of Clydebank, where the Queen Mary was rapidly nearing completion for Cunard White Star.

-In truth, they had been rivals ever since they were laid down in Scotland and France, respectively.
+In truth, the two liners had been rivals ever since they were laid down on their respective slipways in Scotland and France, right in the depths of the greatest financial depression that the world had ever known.
 They were of around the same size- 80,000 tons- and they were the first ships in the world ever to exceed a thousand feet in length.
 Each was designed to cross the Atlantic in around four days.

 The magnificent Normandie, from a painting by James A. Flood